-Whilst travelling in Asia, searching for more hosts and visiting friends, I bumped into Alice, a Workawayer who had used the site last year to travel through Europe.
+Whilst travelling in Asia, searching for more hosts and visiting friends, I bumped into Alicia, a Workawayer who had used the site last year to travel through Europe.
 She was so enthusiastic and full of energy about her time workawaying and asked if she could contribute.
 So here you go, 10 reasons why volunteering is the best way to travel:

 Almost every one of us dream of traveling the world for a number of different reasons, but what really separates a volunteer traveler from a conventional traveler is a mindset; a daring, adventurous type, and more essentially the ever-wondering desire to explore the utmost of each unknown.

 When you are bored of the norm and have been thinking of traveling for a more positive cause, it´s guaranteed you will never run out of excuses reasonable enough to not go and volunteer abroad; there is no road too tough, no mountain too high, no destination too distant as we workawayers justify:

 1. Integrate into the local community

 Volunteering lets you get close to the local community, which fills you up with insights that your average travel guidebooks can never share.
 Be it the off-track unexploited beautiful spots, great restaurants to try 100% delicious real local cuisine, the ad-hoc local music jam, or plenty of invitations to beach volleyball matches and home feasts, parties and boat daytrips … You will be a local-traveler not a surface tourist.

 If you’re willing to volunteer for a few hours a day, you basically can live for free, and after work you still have the whole afternoon-evening-night as well as the whole weekend to explore the region.
 Money saved also means an extra cheap flight/train ticket to travel across regions or countries.
 Travelling as a world volunteer is one of the best ways to skim your budget and your fat credit card bills.